 - Reviews—Sending to Others You can email review package files containing topics and/or snippets to other individuals for their feedback and/or changes.
 Alternatively, you can use SharePoint integration or the external resources feature to store the review package files.
 The reviewer's changes are always automatically tracked so you can see what edits were made.
 After inserting annotations (comments) or making changes to a file with Flare or with Contributor (for non-Flare users), reviewers can send the package back to you.
 You can then view those comments and accept or reject the edits so that they are added to the source file(s).
 Contributor has two modes—registered and free.
 Registered users can add annotations (comments) to your files, as well as edit them (with changes tracked).
 Users of the free mode cannot edit documents; they can insert annotations only.
 See Review Workflow—Sending to Others.

 - Reviews—Receiving from Others Using Flare, you can review documents sent to you by other Flare authors via email or other methods.
 See Review Workflow—Receiving from Others.

 - Contributions Authors, developers, or other individuals in your company can use Contributor to create new documents and files, which can be incorporated into your Flare project.
-These documents can also be exported to PDF and XHTML outputs.
+These documents can also be exported to PDF output.
 See Contribution Workflow.

 Following are some of the key features available for topic reviews and contributions.